This is a general overview of mindfulness

 I can replay the act of eating it, “seeing” the action

-or, I can tell myself, “I ate an apple yesterday”
+or, I can tell myself in silent words, “I ate an apple yesterday”

 (4) . . . .
 I remember without choosing

 I remember , when I was 8 or 9